bartlomiejzuber/hooked-react-stopwatch/README.md

 </p>

 Very extensible, provides many hooks so you can use them to develop any custom behavior that you desire.

-By default, there is simple CSS style used!
+Shipped with basic CSS style!

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).